ranjith-ka/Devops/README.md

 ```

 ## Kind environment

+Install colima from pervious steps, to run Kind we need docker engine is running.

+`colima start`

 Testing in kind cluster, port mapping required for docker image of Kube worker node.
 So please make sure extraport mappings are added in the kind/config.yaml
 Remember to add in /etc/hosts (to nginx to work)